heubeck/techsummit23-codingchallenges/4_JavaScript_Minimalist/README.md

 file.
 You can change whatever you want in there, but the file **must** export a function named `weightedSort` that accepts a string and returns a string.

-For testing your solution to fulfill the spec, just run `node spec.mjs` or `node --no-warnings spec.mjs` to omit the warnings because of the used import assertion inside [spec.mjs](spec.mjs).
+For testing your solution to fulfill the spec, just run `run.sh`.

 ## Scoring